Scrofula is a tuberculosis infection of the lymph nodes in the neck.

 - Fevers (rare)

-- Painless swelling of lymph nodes in the neck and elsewhere in body
+- Painless swelling of lymph nodes in the neck and other areas of the body

 Exams and Tests